 “It is tremendously gratifying and satisfying to welcome him back to his pediatric home to present this lecture,” said Dr. Dworkin.

-Dr. Garg’s lecture focused on the social determinants of health, which include poverty and other circumstances in which people live and work.
+Dr. Garg’s lecture covered social determinants of health, which include poverty and other circumstances in which people live and work.

 “It’s truly an honor to be here for Paul,” said Dr. Garg as he started his lecture.
 “He’s meant so much to me.
 He’s been a role model to me and many others in this room.”